Glyn Davis is the Chief Executive Officer of the Paul Ramsay Foundation, Australia’s largest philanthropic trust.

 He is a Fellow of the Academy of the Social Sciences in Australia and a Companion in the Order of Australia.
 He has served as Chair of the Group of Eight, Chair of Universities Australia and Chair of Universitas 21.

 In 2008 Professor Davis co-chaired the Australia 2020 Summit.
-He currently serves as a member of the Independent Review of the Australian Public Service.
+He has served on a number of Commonwealth reviews, most recently as a member of the Independent Review of the Australian Public Service.

-In 2010 Professor Davis presented the Boyer Lectures published as The Republic of Learning.
-In 2017 he published The Australian Idea of a University and the 6thedition of The Australian Policy Handbook with Catherine Althaus and Peter Bridgman.
+In 2010 Professor Davis presented the Boyer Lectures, published as The Republic of Learning.
+His recent books include The Australian Idea of a University and the 6thedition of The Australian Policy Handbook with Catherine Althaus and Peter Bridgman.

 In his part-time role at the University, Professor Davis works from ANU House in Collins Street, Melbourne.